 Under $300K in Austin ISD?
 These Two School Zones Make It Possible.

-Langford’s zone centers around the Dove Springs area of southeast Austin, where affordable single family homes and townhomes make up the bulk of the inventory.
-Widen’s zone overlaps parts of the same corridor, with a median of $297,000.
-For first time buyers, relocating buyers on a budget, or investors looking at Austin ISD zones with upside potential, this comparison is worth your time.
+Langford’s attendance zone covers the Dove Springs area of southeast Austin, where affordable single family homes and townhomes make up the bulk of the inventory.
+Widen’s zone sits just to the east along Nuckols Crossing.
+For first time buyers, relocating buyers on a budget, or investors looking at the most affordable end of Austin ISD, this comparison is worth your time.

 Langford vs Widen Elementary: Quick Comparison